kedacore/keda-docs/content/docs/2.7/scalers/datadog.md

       type: "Global"
       # Optional: The time window (in seconds) to retrieve metrics from Datadog.
 Default: 90
       age: "120"
+      # Optional: The metric value to return to the HPA if a metric value wasn't found for the specified time window
+      metricUnavailableValue: "0"
     authenticationRef:
       name: keda-trigger-auth-datadog-secret
 ```